-- When undertaking any clearing or other activity authorised under this Permit, the Permit Holder must take the following steps to minimise the risk of the introduction and spread of weeds and dieback: - (i) clean earth-moving machinery of soil and vegetation prior to entering and leaving the area to be cleared; - (ii) shall not move soils in wet conditions; - (iii) ensure that no dieback or weed-affected soil, mulch, fill or other material is brought into the area to be cleared; and - (iv) restrict the movement of machines and other vehicles to the limits of the areas to be cleared.
+- 3. When undertaking any clearing or other activity authorised under this Permit, the Permit Holder must take the following steps to minimise the risk of the introduction and spread of weeds: - clean earth-moving machinery of soil and vegetation prior to entering and leaving the area to be cleared; - (ii) ensure that no weed-affected soil, mulch, fill or other material is brought into the area to be cleared; and - (iii) restrict the movement of machines and other vehicles to the limits of the areas to be cleared.